 Tuition rate for Excelsior Scholarship recipients pursuing baccalaureate degree programs is $7,070.
 After crediting the Excelsior Scholarship and certain other student financial aid awards, the net charge for tuition to these students is $0.

-Tuition rates for non-New York residents enrolled in a bachelor's degree program at University Centers and Doctoral Degree-Granting Institutions are as follows:
+Tuition rates for non-New York residents enrolled in a bachelor's degree program at state-operated campuses, excepting University Centers.
+At University Centers the average is $27,740.

 Indirect Costs are not typically paid directly to the campus and the range of spending is based on personal choices.